 CONFIRMATION OF CONTROL

-See the wound types, available sizes, and how to apply PuraPly AM, or contact an Organogenesis Tissue Regeneration Specialist to see how PuraPly AM can help your practice.
+See more product details from PuraPly AM, including an application tutorial video, or contact an Organogenesis Tissue Regeneration Specialist to see how PuraPly AM can help your practice.

 - Hübner NO, et al. Skin Pharmacol Physiol.
 2010;23(1 suppl):17-27.